Introduction

 toolchain, such as for distribution package development.
 You may also wish to

--managed toolchain such as nightly or beta.
+use a rustup-managed toolchain such as nightly or beta.
 Normally, rustup

-will complain that you already have Rust installed in /usr
+will complain that you already have Rust installed in /usr and refuse to

 install.
-However, you can install Rust via rustup
+However, you can install Rust via rustup and have it coexist with

 your distribution's packaged Rust.

-When you initially install Rust with rustup
+When you initially install Rust with rustup, pass the -y option to make it

-.
-Add that directory to your $PATH
+into ~/.cargo/bin.
+Add that directory to your $PATH (or let rustup do it

-for you by not passing --no-modify-path
+for you by not passing --no-modify-path).
+Then, to tell rustup about your

 system toolchain, run: